-Government-wide Financial Statements - The government-wide financial statements focus on the sustainability of the Organization as an entity and the change in the Organization's net position resulting from the current year's activities.
+Government-Wide Financial Statements - The government-wide financial statements focus on the sustainability of the Organization as an entity and the change in the Organization's net position resulting from the current-year's activities.

 In the government-wide statement of net position, activities are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+Under the accrual basis, revenues are recognized when earned and expenses are recognized when incurred.

 The statement of net position presents the financial condition of the Organization at year-end.
 Governmental accounting standards require the classification of net position into three components: net investment in capital assets, restricted, and unrestricted.
 These classifications are defined as follows: